 Organizations need people who develop both managerial skills and leadership skills.
 The skill sets are complementary and necessary to inspire innovation and grow while running with efficiency.
 The real trick is in the balance between the two skill sets.
 Although more leadership is required for those at higher levels in the organization, all employees can and should develop and demonstrate leadership.
 Management skills are required for all, as well, with enhanced skills as you rise in the organization.
 However, those in mid to upper-level management are required to demonstrate these skills the most.

 Every organization is different, and they differ as they go through the organization’s lifecycle.
-So too, they require a different balance between management and leadership.
+So too, they require a different balance between a leader vs manager.
 The strongest leaders have demonstrated the ability to balance both skill sets to varying degrees throughout this lifecycle.

 There are plenty of sources to research and learn about leadership and management.
 My point here was to demonstrate that leadership and management are complementary, and both are required.
 Success is achieved through the proper balance and timely use of each skill set.
 Balancing leadership and management is necessary for those leading small projects, large projects, departments, or the entire organization.